Risk manager in residence

-Now in its 17th year, the program has been praised by both risk managers and universities as a rewarding educational experience and a chance to give back to the profession.
-The Foundation awards grants of up to $3,500 to college and universities to cover transportation, housing and incidental costs for a lecturing risk manager.
+For nearly 20 years, Spencer’s Risk Manager in Residence program has been praised by both risk managers and universities as a rewarding educational experience and a chance to give back to the profession.
+The program brings a practicing risk manager to the university to present and engage with students about the risk management profession and insurance industry.
+The Foundation awards grant of up to $4,000 to college and universities to cover transportation, housing, and incidental costs for a lecturing risk manager.

-- The attending risk manager must be selected from the Foundation's pool of risk managers.
-A listing will be supplied to the university if they are selected by the RMIR committee to receive a grant.
+- The attending risk manager must be selected from the Foundation’s pool of risk managers.
+A listing will be supplied to the university if it is selected by the RMIR committee to receive a grant.

-- Participating faculty must be willing to prepare and coordinate an itinerary with the attending risk manager (i.e. transportation, lodging, preparing a presentation schedule).
+- Participating faculty must be willing to prepare or coordinate an itinerary with the attending risk manager (i.e., transportation, lodging, preparing a presentation schedule).

 - At least three presentations to students should be scheduled.

-- Follow-up and final reports sent to the Spencer Educational Foundation, Inc. should include a concise but descriptive detail of the risk manager’s visit and the benefits derived including a full accounting report of expenses incurred.
+- The follow-up final reports sent to Spencer should include concise but descriptive details of the risk manager’s visit and the benefits derived, including a full accounting report of expenses incurred.
 Final reports should be sent to the Foundation immediately following the lecture program.

-- Lecturing risk manager must be compensated for his/her travel, housing expenses within 30 business days.
+- Lecturing risk managers must be compensated for their travel and housing expenses within 30 business days.